This blog may contain affiliate links. Read our disclosure policy for more info.

 Yes, but be warned: it’s not an easy hike!

-Sea to Summit is an advanced trail that will take you right up the mountain at 6.5 km (4 miles) each way and has 918 meters (3,011 feet) of elevation gain.
+Sea to Summit is an advanced trail that will take you right up the mountain at 6.5 kilometers (4 miles) each way and has 918 meters (3,011 feet) of elevation gain.
 It’s definitely no walk in the park, as there are some very steep sections, although you will have absolutely incredible views, especially during the second half of the hike.

 The Sea to Summit trail starts at the parking lot for the Sea to Sky Gondola, opposite the Basecamp building.
 It’s well-marked and for some sections, you’ll even be right underneath the gondola.
 It’s definitely a fun and exhilarating trail, but you should only take it on if you’ve got a high fitness level and know what you’re doing when it comes to hiking.

 If you hike up the Sea to Summit Trail, you can also buy a one-way ticket down for the gondola for $20 CAD – perfect if your legs are feeling a bit tired!
-You can either buy your ticket at the base before you head up, or purchase it at the summit.
+You can either buy your ticket at the base before you head up or purchase it at the summit.

 12. What are the facilities at the top of the Sea to Sky Gondola?